SO-Close-Vote-Reviewers/UserScripts/README.md

 # User Scripts

-This repository contains various [Tampermonkey](http://tampermonkey.net/) user scripts that add features to the review queue or to the chat room.
+This repository contains various [Tampermonkey](http://tampermonkey.net/) (Chrome, Opera Next, Safari, Firefox) / [Greasemonkey](http://www.greasespot.net/) (Firefox) user scripts that add features to Stack Exchange web interfaces, such as the review queues, the chat room, and the Markdown editor.

 ## SO Close Vote Request Generator
 This script sends a `[tag:cv-pls]` message to the site's chatroom for the post you are currently viewing.
 It should work on any Stack Exchange site, if it doesn't then please submit an issue.